kpanchen/org.openhab.binding.icomfortwifi/README.md

 _This is a Open HAB 2 Binding for Lennox iComfort WiFi system / thermostat (Note this will not work with newer system S30/E30)._

-_(Some additional resources will be provided later)_

 ## Supported Things

 This binding supports two things:<br />
-1. Thermostat display (currently under development, no Channels currently supported for the thing, Building and Owner information planned)<br />
+1. Thermostat display (currently under development, only Alarm Channels currently supported for the thing)<br />
 2. Heating / Cooling Zone (multiple zones supported).